 We’re going with easy and fuss-free for this board.
 You don’t have to (no, really you don’t!) make all of the dips homemade.

 If you feel like you need to make something, then just choose one dip to make yourself.
-Maybe whip up homemade hummus and then buy the baba ganoush and cucumber yogurt dip to add to the platter.
+Maybe whip up homemade hummus, beet dip or the best tahini yogurt dip and then buy the baba ganoush and cucumber yogurt dip to add to the platter.

 It’s all about assembling good food for a fun party and keeping it easy!

 What’s on a Mezze Platter?